- Travel in France

 or Vin Délimité de Qualité

-, This is the second highest qualification for French wines, below
+, This was the second highest qualification for French wines, below

 Appellation Contrôlée.
-It accounts for about 2% of
+It accounted for about 2% of

 all French wines.

 Like Appellation Contrôlée wines, VDQS wines come from